-6. 1.
+6.1.
 On-road tire inspections

-Table 6 shows the results of 41 on-road tire inspections conducted between January and December of 2012 by JATMA with the cooperation of prefectural police departments, the Transportation Bureau, each Nippon Expressway Company (formerly the Japan Highway Public Corporation, JH), the Japan Automobile Manufacturers Association, Inc. (JAMA), and other related groups.
-According to these results, 35.7% of all the vehicles that were inspected had poor tire maintenance, which was 8% worse than the results from 2011.
-When the results were examined according to the type of road on which the results were obtained, the rate of poor tire maintenance found on the national expressways was 33.3%, which was 8.4% worse than the results from 2011.
-The rate of poor tire maintenance found on general roads was 38%, which was 7.9% worse than the results from 2011.
+Table 5 shows the results of 39 on-road tire inspections conducted between January and December of 2013 by JATMA with the cooperation of prefectural police departments, the Transportation Bureau, each Nippon Expressway Company (formerly the Japan Highway Public Corporation, JH), the Japan Automobile Manufacturers Association, Inc. (JAMA), and other related groups.
+According to these results, 31.2% of all the vehicles that were inspected had poor tire maintenance, which was a 4.5% improvement from the results in 2012.
+According to the type of road on which the results were obtained, the rate of poor tire maintenance found on the national expressways was 30.9%, a 2.4% improvement from 2012.
+The rate of poor tire maintenance found on general roads was 31.4%, a 6.6% improvement from 2012.

-Next, poor tire maintenance was examined according to the different inspection items or types of poor maintenance problems.
+Poor tire maintenance was also examined according to the different inspection items or types of poor maintenance problems.
 It was found that the most common problem was improper tire pressure, which is the same as in previous years.
-This accounted for 26.2% of all the problems that were found.
+This accounted for 20.7% of all the problems that were found.

 There are two main initiatives related to tires that are being undertaken to make vehicles more fuel efficient.
 One is to improve the performance of the tire itself by reducing rolling resistance.
 The other is to make sure that all tires are inflated to the proper air pressure.
 The relevant industries are deploying various activities to educate drivers about the importance of maintaining the proper tire air pressure since this affects the environment, vehicle fuel efficiency, and safety.
-However, the results of the on-road inspections found that the number of vehicles with improper tire pressure in 2012 remained high.
+However, the results of the on-road inspections found that the number of vehicles with improper tire pressure in 2013 remained high.

-A more proactive awareness campaign to educate drivers about managing tire air pressures in the same vein as recent campaigns to promote less electric power consumption and energy conservation in the home are greatly desirable.
+A more proactive awareness campaign to educate drivers about managing tire air pressures in the same vein as recent campaigns to promote less electric power